mountolive/numberserver/README.md

 - Each input from a client ends in a carriage character (new-line)
 - On shutdown, it's possible that the last few messages received won't be written to the log file.
+    When the global context is canceled, the first routine receiving the signal will close the file.